gesterhuizen/sauron-onclick/README.md

 4. Click the button twice.

 # Expected
-1. After two button clicks, the `VIEW_COUNT` on the button and in the text field is `3`.
+1. After two button clicks, the `VIEW_COUNT` on the button and in the text field should be `3`.
 This is expected because the button value and text field reflects the value that `VIEW_COUNT` held at the time that the view was rendered.
-2. After two button clicks, the `number` field is `3`.
+2. After two button clicks, the `number` field should be `3`.
 This is expected because, when the button is clicked, the `number` field is updated with the value that `VIEW_COUNT` held at the time that the view was rendered.
 We assign a new `onclick` closure each time the view is rendered (https://github.com/gesterhuizen/sauron-onclick/blob/master/src/lib.rs#L40):
 ```
     fn view(&self) -> Node<Msg> {
         VIEW_COUNT.fetch_add(1, Ordering::SeqCst);